warpy-ai/settlement/README.md

 - <a id="4">[4]</a> Wang, X., Wang, J., Chen, J., Yang, Y., Kong, L., Liu, X., Jia, L., & Xu, Y. (Year).
 A Game-Theoretic Learning Framework for Multi-Agent Intelligent Wireless Networks.
 IEEE.
 [A Game-Theoretic Learning Framework for Multi-Agent Intelligent Wireless Networks](https://arxiv.org/pdf/1812.01267v2.pdf)

 - <a id="5">[5]</a> Hogenhout, L. (2020).
 Ethical AI.
 Stanford University.
 [A Framework for Ethical AI at the United Nations](https://arxiv.org/pdf/2104.12547.pdf)

+- <a id="6">[6]</a> Ferrara, E. (2023).
+Fairness And Bias in Artificial Intelligence: A Brief Survey of Sources, Impacts, And Mitigation Strategies.
+[Fairness And Bias in Artificial Intelligence](https://arxiv.org/pdf/2304.07683v1.pdf)